 Pole students and pole instructors: take all the workshops you can!
 If a regular class is a step in your pole journey, a workshop is a giant leap to the end of the block.
 Whether they are taught by well-known pole stars or a studio’s regular instructor, the value of workshops is immeasurable because you have an extended amount of time devoted to a single particular thing rather than a regular class that teaches multiple things in a short amount of time.
 Depending on the type of learner you are, the specific focus of workshops may allow you to retain the information taught better and longer than that of a regular class.
 Instructors will find that workshops are most beneficial because the tips and techniques acquired in workshops can be taken home and applied to their repertoire, increasing their appeal to students.
 Additionally, these workshops are often great additions to an instructor’s resume and may be applied as a CLE credit depending on the certifications the instructor holds.

-Continuing your poleducation through classes and workshops held by different instructors and studios is important to the continuance of your pole journey, for both students and instructors.
+Continuing your poleducation through classes and workshops held by different instructors and studios/events is important to the continuance of your pole journey, for both students and instructors.
 So, break out of your comfort zones, see the pole wide world and, most importantly, never stop learning.

 Latest posts by JessLove (see all)